-SHIITES: FG TO GAZETTE PROSCRIPTION ORDER MONDAY
+SHIITES: FG TO GAZETTE PRESCRIPTION ORDER MONDAY

 The Federal Government is set to commence the implementation of the Friday’s court order proscribing the Islamic Movement in Nigeria, popularly known as Shiites, by publishing the order in the Official Gazette by Monday.